elvis-darko/Training-and-Apprenticeship-Portfolio-Projects/STORE-SALES-TIME-SERIES-FORECASTING/readme.md

 Specifically, I build a model that more accurately predicts the unit sales for thousands of items sold at different Favorita stores

+The dataset is in a zip file within a folder called Dataset.
+The training and test data are in the zip file.
+The training data includes dates, store, and product information, whether that item was being promoted, as well as the sales numbers.
+Also, there are additional files which include supplementary information that may be useful in building my models.

 ## SUMMARY